Thomas Heck

-Thomas Fitzsimons Heck (July 10, 1943 – October 3, 2021) was an American musicologist, classical guitarist, librarian, and one of the founders of the Guitar Foundation of America (GFA).
-He was instrumental in establishing academic infrastructure for classical guitar studies and made contributions to guitar research, bibliography, and performance scholarship.
+Thomas Fitzsimons Heck (July 10, 1943 – October 3, 2021) was an American musicologist, classical guitarist, and librarian.
+He published research on guitar history and bibliography and helped establish the Guitar Foundation of America.

 Early life and education

 Heck was born in Washington, D.C., but spent most of his youth in New Orleans and Paris, where his father served as a U.S. diplomat.
 He completed secondary school in France, earning the baccalauréat in 1960, and began to study the guitar during these years.

 He earned his bachelor’s degree in liberal arts and music history from the University of Notre Dame in 1965 and a Ph.D. in Musicology from Yale University in 1970.
-While at Yale, he conducted dissertation research in Vienna as a Fulbright Scholar and later published his two-volume thesis on Mauro Giuliani, a foundational figure in 19th-century guitar history.
+While at Yale, he conducted dissertation research in Vienna as a Fulbright Scholar and later published his two-volume thesis on the nineteenth-century guitarist and composer Mauro Giuliani.

 Career and scholarship

 After a commission as a U.S. Army first lieutenant, Heck taught music history at various universities including Case Western Reserve, John Carroll University, and Chapman University.

 He earned a Master of Library Science at the University of Southern California in 1977, and his first position as a librarian was at the Wisconsin Conservatory of Music.
-He subsequently served as Head of the Music and Dance Library at Ohio State University for 22 years, where he expanded both his musicological and archival work.
+He later served for 22 years as head of the Music and Dance Library at the Ohio State University.

 Heck's doctoral research became the basis for his book Mauro Giuliani: Virtuoso Guitarist and Composer (1995), and its updated edition, Mauro Giuliani: A Life for the Guitar (2013), published as part of the GFA Monograph Series.

-Throughout his career, Heck authored or edited numerous guitar-related monographs, editions, and articles.
-His publications include:
+Heck wrote and edited books, musical editions, and articles on the guitar, including: